-- Project teams should investigate the "Policies and Standards" section of the European Hydrogen Observatory.
-The platform provides up-to-date information about the European hydrogen sector, including public funding for low-carbon hydrogen projects. - ❖ The delivery of the AFIR regulation in EU cohesion countries is being supported by the Connecting Europe Facility (CEF) AFIF.
-Mobility projects should investigate the CEF AFIF funding opportunities as a primary tool for funding and seek to understand the application requirements early in the process. - Cohesion policy funding opportunities can be targeted towards regional hydrogen projects if member states identify these projects as appropriate use of funds.
+- ❖ Project teams should investigate the Hydrogen Public Funding Compass.
+The compass aims to centralise information on all available public funds for hydrogen projects in the EU. - ❖ If member state public funding information for hydrogen projects is not available on the Funding Compass, project teams should encourage national bodies to provide this information.
+Improving the funding compass tool will help to enable more hydrogen projects in member states and so improve the business case for all hydrogen projects nationally. - ❖ The delivery of the AFIR regulation in EU cohesion countries is being supported by the Connecting Europe Facility (CEF) Transport.
+Mobility projects should investigate the CEF Transport funding opportunities as a primary tool for funding and seek to understand the application requirements early in the process. - ❖ Cohesion policy funding opportunities can be targeted towards regional hydrogen projects if member states identify these projects as appropriate use of funds.
 Projects should encourage member states to support funding of hydrogen projects through cohesion policy funding.